lchamberland/Deinopis_2017/README.md

 **Introduction:**
-I am using this space to record progress on my thesis on *Deinopis*, aka. "ogre-faced" or "net-casting" spider.
+I am using this space to record progress on my thesis on *Deinopis*, aka the "ogre-faced" or "net-casting" spider.

 ### Table of Contents (Format is *Page: Date(with year-month-day).
 Title*)
 * [Page 1: 2017-01-18](#id-section1).
 Overview/background